Providing Help Documents to the AppAgent

 Step 1: Prepare Help Documents and Metadata

-Currently, UFO supports processing help documents in XML format, which is the default format for official help documents of Microsoft apps.
+UFO currently supports processing help documents in json format.
 More formats will be supported in the future.

 Step 2: Place Help Documents in the AppAgent Directory